Peach County DUI Lawyer – Peach County DUI Attorney

 Our firm prides on smart, tireless, and zealous advocacy for our clients.
 We believe that a complete investigation into the circumstances and facts of an arrest for DUI can result in dismissals or a “not guilty” verdicts in cases that, at first glance, seemed hopeless.
 Although no attorney should ever guarantee a particular outcome of any case, we will aggressively protect your rights in court.

-If you were arrested for DUI in Peach County, you should be aware that you must file an Administrative License Suspension (ALS) hearing request within ten business days of your DUI arrest, or your Georgia driver's license will automatically be suspended.
+If you were arrested for DUI in Peach County, you should be aware that you must file an Administrative License Suspension (ALS) hearing request within thirty business days of your DUI arrest, or your Georgia driver's license will automatically be suspended.
 The cost to file is $150.